 Helping Children and Families

 Dr. Cutler is actively engaged in research for a variety of medical and mental disorders.
 He remains curious about the brain, how it works, and how people’s lives are affected by mental disorders.
-Even more important, he wants to help families who have been restricted from typical, everyday activities that many of us take for
+Even more important, he wants to help families who have been restricted from typical, everyday activities that many of us take for granted.

 There are several advantages ADHD research studies have over mainstream medical practices.
 The first is no insurance is required.
 According to the Centers for Disease Control and Prevention (CDC), the economic cost of having a child with ADHD can place a substantial strain on a family.
 Unfortunately, ADHD is becoming more prevalent in families earning less than $25,000 a year.
 Often, participants in a study may be compensated for their time and travel.
 Other advantages to participate in research are to learn more about a diagnosis and receive alternative treatments.